grafana/grafana-github-actions-go/create-security-branch/README.md

 ## Example

-When creating a security branch for version 12.0.1 with security branch number 01, the action will:
+When creating a security branch from release-12.0.1 with security branch number 01, the action will:
-1. Create a branch named `12.0.1+security-01`
+1. Create a branch named `release-12.0.1+security-01`
 2. Base it on the `release-12.0.1` branch
-3. Push it to the specified repository
+3. The branch will be immediately available in the repository